Article 4 of the European Convention on Human Rights: Background

 Article 4 is an absolute right, which means it cannot be restricted.
 There is an absolute prohibition on slavery and servitude, under section (1), with no scope for derogation.
 Article 15(2) clarifies that there is no derogation from Article 4(1), even "in time of war or other public emergency threatening the life of the nation".

 However, there is a more limited prohibition on forced labour, with exceptions clearly defined with section (3) of the Article.

 Article 4 also imposes a positive obligation on states to actively ensure that there is no violation of the prohibition on slavery and forced labour.
 This is opposed to a negative obligation where states must simply refrain violating fundamental human rights.
-The ECtHR confirmed in Siliadin v France that article 4 imposes a positive obligation on states to adopt criminal law provisions in relation to the prohibition.
+The European Court of Human Rights confirmed in Siliadin v France that article 4 imposes a positive obligation on states to adopt criminal law provisions in relation to the prohibition.
 Therefore, states are required to criminalise slavery, servitude and forced labour.

 Slavery and servitude (art.4(1))

-There is no definition of slavery or servitude within the ECHR.
+There is no definition of slavery or servitude within the Convention.

 Slavery

-The ECtHR have adopted the definition of slavery from Article 1 of the Slavery Convention 1926, which states that "slavery is the status or condition of a person over whom any or all of the powers attaching to the right of ownership are exercised".
-This was clarified by the ECtHR in Siliadin v France.
+The Court has adopted the definition of slavery from Article 1 of the 1926 Slavery Convention, which states that "slavery is the status or condition of a person over whom any or all of the powers attaching to the right of ownership are exercised".
+This was clarified by the Court in Siliadin v France.

 The case of Dolgov v Ukraine confirmed that the condition of slavery is not satisfied simply by work without payment.

 Servitude

 The Commission of Human Rights stated in Van Droogenbroeck v Belgium that servitude involves an obligation that is placed on an individual to provide work as well as a violation of freedom.
 The violation of freedom must involve the individual being forced to live on another's property.
 Siliadin v France also confirmed that there must be an element of coercion.

-The ECtHR explained the distinction between slavery and servitude in Siliadin.
+The Court explained the distinction between slavery and servitude in Siliadin.
 They stated that a particular serious form of denial of freedom was needed to constitute servitude which could amount to the complete restriction of freedom of movement on the victim.